The Engine of Endurance

 The point-to-point swim in the Tennessee River will start 2.4 miles upstream of transition.
-Athletes will enter the water in a rolling start.
+Athletes will enter the water from a dock in a rolling start.
 Spectators will have a great opportunity to watch the entire swim as they walk along side the swimmers on the Chattanooga Riverwalk.
 Athletes will exit the water at the beautiful Ross’s Landing Park.
-The water temperature will be in the mid 70’s degrees Fahrenheit.
+You can expect a fast swim split, as all but the final stretch between the red turn buoy and Ross’s Landing Park is with the current.
+Water temperatures in the mid 70’s will make wetsuits a race-time decision, so be prepared for both.

-Athletes will have a chance to see the Scenic City as they complete two loops through downtown Chattanooga, The Tennessee Riverwalk, Veterans Bridge, North Shore, Walnut Street Bridge and the beautiful Riverfront Parkway.
-The final stretch will bring athletes down Riverfront Parkway to finish at Ross’s Landing along the Tennessee River.
-Total elevation gain for the run is around 673 feet.
+Athletes will have a chance to see the Scenic City as they complete two loops through downtown Chattanooga, The Tennessee Riverwalk, Veterans Bridge, North Shore, and the beautiful Riverfront Parkway.
+The final stretch will bring athletes down Riverfront Parkway towards a spectacular finish at Ross’s Landing along the Tennessee River.

 Swim: RIVER